g20271/inscmt/README.md

 # Features
 * Automatically inserts your name.
-* Easily inserts the results of the C code.
+* Easily inserts the result of the C code.

 # Installation
 ```bash